Movement Sensor Component

 Control your movement sensor with Viam’s client SDK libraries

-These examples assume you have a movement sensor called "my_movement_sensor" configured as a component of your robot.
+These examples assume you have a movement sensor called "my_movement_sensor" configured as a component of your machine.
 If your movement sensor has a different name, change the name in the code.

 Be sure to import the movement sensor package for the SDK you are using: